1alan98/ExperimentalPoemMaker/README.md

 # ExperimentalPoemMaker

-I made this program as an experimental poetry class assigment.
-I was to make an experimental poem using any method I could think of, so I decided to write a program that would do it for me.
-Quick note, ExperimentalPoemMaker requires the use of my fork of Datamuse4J, also found in my profile.
+I made this program for experimental poetry class.
+I was assigned to make an experimental poem using any method I could think of, so I decided to write a program that would do it for me.

 Basically, ExperimentalPoemMaker is able to extract the words found in a given piece of text.
 The extracted words are then pieced together at random to make a poem.
 The last words of the 3rd, 4th, 7th, and 8th stanza are not truly random since